ZJU-DAILY/WindADBench/README.md

 Tracks 1–2 use each farm's full sensor schema.
 Tracks 4 use the shared semantic features `wind_speed`, `active_power`, and `rotor_speed`.

+---

-## Data
+## 📊 Data

-The raw datasets are not stored in this repository because of their size.
-Place the three wind-farm directories in the repository root as follows:
+> **Note:** The raw datasets are not stored in this repository because of their
+> size.
+Place the three wind-farm directories in the repository root as follows.

 ```text
 WindADBench/